Matthew 25:29

 Students who are new to the school at any point in the year also complete a literacy assessment.
 This allows us to see what, if any, support is needed.
 For our EAL students this enables us to see what level of English the student has and to offer appropriate, personalised support.

-Students who receive literacy support are formally assessed at the beginning of the year and again at the end, this is done by using the Access Reading Test, or the Vernon Spelling Test for those students who solely receive spelling support.
+Students who receive literacy support are formally assessed at the beginning of the year and again at the end, this is done by using the Reading Plus assessment, or the Vernon Spelling Test for those students who solely receive spelling support.
 Throughout the year progress is measured in a variety of ways.
 During literacy sessions we use the same metacognition feedback that students are used to across the curriculum, enabling them to learn from their mistakes and develop their understanding of literacy techniques.
 Live feedback is regularly used to promote understanding and progress in addition to memory building strategies which are crucial to enabling progress in literacy.
 Regular reading and questioning in lessons also allows assessment of these skills and informs future planning.
 Discussions with staff, particularly English teachers, are also helpful in assessing progress from the start of the year to the end.